d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   are displayed in the buffer, and in the following subsection.

   Replies preserve visibility status/content warnings, and include boosters by default.
+If the region is active when you start a reply, it will be yanked into the compose buffer prefixed with `>' to form a rough reply quote.

-  Server's max toot length, and attachment previews, are shown.
+  Server's max toot length, with running char count, and attachment previews, are shown.

   You can download and use your instance's custom emoji (`mastodon-toot--download-custom-emoji', `mastodon-toot--enable-custom-emoji').

+  If you want to view some of the toot being replied to in the compose buffer, set `mastodon-toot-display-orig-in-reply-buffer' to non-nil.

   The compose buffer uses `text-mode' so any configuration you have for that mode will be enabled.
 If any of your existing config conflicts